suyashss/suyashss.github.io/_posts/2025-01-04-tiny-mnist-vlm.md

 ## Implementation

 Code for the implementation is at [https://github.com/suyashss/mnist_vlm](https://github.com/suyashss/mnist_vlm).
-For nanoGPT, I created a fork of Andrei Karpathy's original repo with some modifications (described below), at [https://github.com/suyashss/nanoGPT](https://github.com/suyashss/nanoGPT).
+For nanoGPT, I created a fork of Andrej Karpathy's original repo with some modifications (described below), at [https://github.com/suyashss/nanoGPT](https://github.com/suyashss/nanoGPT).

 To implement this as you read along, click on the "how to run" buttons like the one below.